kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/hybrid_gateway.md

 ---
 title: Hybrid Gateway
 weight: 10
-description: Define multiple HTTP or TCP Gateways within a single Gateway CRD
+description: Define multiple HTTP or TCP Gateways within a single Gateway
 ---

-Hybrid Gateways allow users to define multiple HTTP or TCP Gateways for a single Gateway CRD with distinct matching criteria.
+Hybrid Gateways allow users to define multiple HTTP or TCP Gateways for a single Gateway with distinct matching criteria.

 ---